openandroidinstaller-dev/openandroidinstaller/README.md

 To test your config file with the executable without using the developer setup, place it in the same directory as the executable.
 There it will be detected by name.
 After you created a config file and it works fine, you can open a pull request to make the file available to other users.
 Please also add the device to the supported devices table above.

+### How to build the application for your platform

+The executables for the OpenAndroidInstaller are build with [pyinstaller](https://pyinstaller.org/en/stable/index.html).
+You can create builds for MacOS or Linux with `make build-app`.
+For Windows the paths need to be modified.
+For now, you can have a look [here](https://github.com/openandroidinstaller-dev/openandroidinstaller/blob/v0.1.2-alpha/.github/workflows/manual-build-windows.yml#L22) on how it's done.

+If you build the application for your platform and want to contribute the build, please reach out to me.

 #### On unlocking the bootloader
+Devices by *Samsung*, *Google* and *Fairphone* make it fairly easy to unlock the bootloader and receive good support in the installer.

 Some devices with require manual steps to unlock the bootloader.
 In general you will need to create an account at a vendor website and receive some code from there.
 OpenAndroidInstaller will try to guide you as far as possible.
 These vendors include *Sony, Motorola, Xiaomi* among others.

 Other phone vendors stops allowing to unlock the bootloader all together.
 There is nothing to be done if you didn't unlock your device in time.
 These vendors include *Huawei and LG* among others.
 Support for these vendors will always be very limited.